Rob217/TicketToRideAnalysis/README.md

 ![Heatmap for 10 shortest paths](plots/heat_map_10_shortest.png)

 Increasing the number of shortest paths even further starts to reveal a clear distinction between two categories of routes:
-1. routes around the edge which take part in relatively few tickets (with Miami -> New Orleans again the smallest contributing to just 7 tickets)
+1. Routes around the edge which take part in relatively few tickets (with Miami -> New Orleans again the smallest contributing to just 7 tickets)
-2. routes in the center which take part in many tickets (there is a peak of 17 routes that contribute to 23 tickets)
+2. Routes in the center which take part in many tickets (there is a peak of 17 routes that contribute to 23 tickets)

 ## Conclusions

-Having played this map many times I could have predicted that the long routes around the edge are relatively unused while those at the center are much more likely to be occupied.
-However, it is interesting to see that the probability is greatest in the small area around Oklahoma City, Little Rock, Kansas City, Saint Louis, and Chicago.
+Having played this map many times, the conclusion that the long routes around the edge are less likely to be occupied than those at the center seems to agree with my experience.
+However, it is interesting to identify that the probability is greatest in the small area around Oklahoma City, Little Rock, Kansas City, Saint Louis, and Chicago.

 It is an interesting question how best to use this information.

 - Do you choose tickets that go through regions of high occupation, since you have a good chance of drawing more tickets that go through those same regions?
-- Do you instead choose tickets along unoccupied routes, such as down to Miami, knowing the competition for those routes will likely be less?
+- Do you instead choose tickets along low-occupation routes, such as down to Miami, knowing the competition for those routes will likely be less?
-- Do you build on the short high occupation routes at the beginning of the game, regardless of where you tickets go, both to block others and to keep your options open for later in the game?
+- Do you build on the short high-occupation routes at the beginning of the game, regardless of where you tickets go, both to block others and to keep your options open for later in the game?

 ## Future plans